JPManuel/football_analysis/README.md

 # statsbomb_data

-A collection of work in progress looking at the freely available Statsbomb open-data.
+A collection of work in progress looking at the freely available Statsbomb open-data (https://github.com/statsbomb/open-data).

 ## importing_sb.py